jfinkels/equivalence-talk/npeqcompleteness/slides.md

 <!SLIDE bullets incremental>

 # 1-1 completeness #
+.notes Make a point about the size of equivalence classes of this problem...

 * \\(B=\\{((G, k), (H, k)) |\\)
   * \\(G\\) is isomorphic to \\(H\\) or